espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Metabolize Element.md

 * * *

 You rapidly metabolize the elemental particles in your opponent's spell to gain a boost of energy.
-You gain the [[Quickened]] condition until the end of your next turn.
+You gain the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]] condition until the end of your next turn.
 You can use the extra action only to Step or Stride.